Connecting to Computers

 Do not use force or attempt to insert the connectors at an angle.
 Be sure also to keep the connectors straight when disconnecting the cable.

-Turn the camera off before connecting or disconnecting interface cables.
+Always turn the camera off before connecting or disconnecting a cable.

 To ensure that data transfer is not interrupted, be sure the camera battery is fully charged.